Roads in Israel: Numbering of the roads

 Often even numbered roads run from south to north (e.g. Highway 2, Tel Aviv-Haifa).
 Odd numbered roads go from west to east (e.g. Highway 5, the Mediterranean Sea coast to Samaria).

-As a general rule, for highways with the same number of digits, numbers from south to north, and from west to east.
+As a general rule, for highways with the same number of digits, numbers rise from south to north, and from west to east.
 Thus, Highways 12 and 13 are located in the far south of Israel, whereas Highways 98 and 99 meet near Mount Hermon in the far northeast of the country.
 There are some exceptions to this: for example, Highway 1 runs mostly north of Highway 3.

 List of highways in Israel

 There are 47 designated highways in Israel, of those six are Freeways, six are partially freeways and partially expressways and 35 are expressways.
 Two of the expressways are divided into separate sections as a result of an IDF decree forbidding Israelis from traveling on certain stretches of these highways.